avall/AWS-SAA-C03/assets/md/005-ElasticLoadBalancer.md

   - The **_Availability Zones / Subnets_** where the ALB will operate.
 Remember that we assign Av.Zones to EC2 instances
     when we set the **_Subnet_** in the EC2 definition.
 Remember that each **_subnet_** is defined in a **_single availability zone_**,
 - **Health checks** are at the **target group level**
+- Cross-zone load balancing is enabled by default.
+No charges for inter AZ data traffic.
 - The target service don't see the IP of the requester.
   - The true IP of the client is inserted in the header **_X-Forwarded-For_**
   - We can also get Port (**_X-Forwarded-Port_**) and the protocol (_**X-Forwarded-Proto**_)